Three Proofs in Generative Animation

 The branch demonstrated fluency across the field’s major visual languages rather than dependence on one accommodating niche.

 Hand-drawn animation produced hand-drawn images.
 Stop-motion required physical objects.
 CG required the pipeline.
 Generative animation contains all of them and styles that have no name yet, simultaneously.
-The three feature are the first demonstration that this theoretical capacity translates into practice.
+The three features are the first demonstration that this theoretical capacity translates into practice.

 What Nothing Else Can Do

 No prior production system allowed a director to move between animation registers within a single workflow.
 A hand-drawn director worked in hand-drawn.
 A stop-motion director worked in stop-motion.
 A CG director worked inside the pipeline.
-Cross-register work existed only as expensive hybrid production — Who Framed Roger Rabbit required two entire production systems running in parallel.
+Cross-register work existed only as expensive hybrid production β Who Framed Roger Rabbit required two entire production systems running in parallel.
 Generative animation turns the register into a directorial choice, changeable between productions or within them.
 The director stands above the branches rather than inside its mechanics.

 The second unique capacity is the collapse of the resistance-to-scale ratio.
 The founding paradox of animation represents total imaginative freedom at total production cost, structured the entire medium of animation for over a century.
 Every major development in animation was an attempt to relieve that paradox while preserving its freedom.
 Generative animation collapses it more radically than any prior technology.
 A solo director can produce feature-length work across multiple animation registers at a cost that would not have covered a single scene in the old pipelines.
 The three features were made at a total budget of under five thousand dollars.
 That figure will reshape who can enter animation, what kinds of stories can be told, and how the medium develops from this point forward.